unoplatform/uno/doc/articles/MediaPlayerElement.md

 ### Android

 `<uses-permission android:name="android.permission.INTERNET" />` needs to be defined in your AndroidManifest.xml in order to play remote media
+`<uses-permission android:name="android.permission.WAKE_LOCK" />` needs to be defined in your AndroidManifest.xml to allow player to keep the screen on while playing

 ## Known issues

-- Unable to aooly style on Slider, due to a bug in Uno
+- Slider not draggable (Uno issue)
-- Volume flyout does not display on iOS
+- Volume flyout does not display on iOS (Uno issue)
-- Video streching issue, especially on Android
+- Video streching issue, especially on Android (Impl issue)